Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct and dual theories. Unequal quark masses,

-Besides, because the chiral $\,{\it \ov l}\,,\,\it l$\,-flavors and the $R$ - charges of the lower energy theory at $\mu\lesssim \ogh$ {\it remain unbroken}\,, no possibility is seen for the appearance in this dual theory {\bf 'B'} of such $\it{\ov l}\,, l$\,-flavored chiral hadrons $H^{\prime}_{\it l}$ with the heavy masses $\sim \ogh$\,, which can be associated with a large number of various direct $\it {\ov l}\,, l$\, - flavored chiral hadrons made of ${\ov Q}^ {\it \ov l}\,, \ql$ quarks (and $W_{\alpha}$) in {\bf 'A'} dualized in the variant "b" (not even speaking about their parametrically different mass scales, see the point {\bf 1'} in {\bf 'A' }).
-This very fact shows the self-contradictory character of duality in the variant "b".\\
+Besides, because the chiral symmetry of $\,{\it \ov l}\,,\,\it l$\, flavors and the $R$-charges of the lower energy theory at $\olp<\mu < \ogh$ {\it remain unbroken} and the $\it l$ - flavored dual quarks are not higgsed and remain effectively massless in this interval of scales\,, no possibility is seen in this dual theory in Section 5.2 for the appearance of $\it{\ov l}\,, l$\,-flavored chiral hadrons $H^{\,\prime}_{\it l}$ (mesons and baryons) with the heavy masses $\sim \ogh$ that could be identified with a large number of various direct $\it {\ov l}\,, l$\, - flavored chiral hadrons (mesons and baryons) made of ${\ov Q}^{\it \ov l}\,, \ql$ quarks (and $W_{\alpha}$) that appear when the direct theory is dualized in variant "b" (not even speaking about their parametrically different mass scales, $\ogh\ll \mhp$\,, see point {\bf 1'} in Section 5.1).
+This shows the self-contradictory character of duality in variant "b" = "confinement without chiral symmetry breaking".\\